paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 (3) local and regional economic opportunities;

-(4) welfare of the regional population to be served by the project; and
+(4) welfare of the regional population to be served by the project; or

 (5) social and cultural value to the local community and communities that are located in the region to be served by the project and that will rely on the project.